Subscribe to Ruchi Ruchi Aduge - YouTube Channel

 1 tsp Mustard seeds | ಸಾಸಿವೆ

-Remove outer cover of yucca, wash it and chop it into small thin pieces as shown in the picture below.
-Remove the innermost hard part if any.
+Remove outer cover of Tapioca, wash it.
+Chop it into small thin pieces as shown in the picture below and put it in water .
+(Note: Remove the innermost hard part if any.)

-Add black gram seeds, mustard seeds and oil in a pan.
-Once it starts spluttering, add curry leaves and put it on Palya.
-Mix it and serve hot.
-It goes well with rice.
+Add black gram seeds, mustard seeds, broken red chillies and oil in a pan.
+Once it starts spluttering, add curry leaves and add the seasoning to Palya.